AngeIustin/crackhook.js-source/README.md

-# mergedhook.js
+# crackhook.js source
 OTC v3 javascript

-This is a merged javascript from public , mostly unoptimized scripts for the cracked version of Onetap.com (Onetap.com v3).
-This script is open-source and provide the ability to semirage with onetap.com v3 .
-The original source can be found at semirage.js.
-Mergedhook.js is the updated version.
-The changes include:
+This is a clean source of my javascript made for the cracked version of onetap.com (OTC v3).
+This source has many features useful for semiraging / blatant cheating with OTC v3 .
+All features has been seperated and formatted carefully for people looking for reference or pasting materials.
+The original code can be found in semirage.js.
+Changes from the original script:
-- Improved code clarity and grammatical errors (in both the original source and mergedhook)
-- Custom mergedhook.js watermark
 - R8 revolver fakelag fix (now it does not randomly shoot with fake lag on)
 - Autostrafe improve with customizable turn speed
 - Vote revealer ( see what the enemies are voting like kicking a teammate or surrender)
 - Override minimum damage on key
 - Custom clantag presets (updated)
 - Better slow-walk
-- Improvements to FPS in general
+- FPS boost
 - Show enemy loadout (special thanks and huge respect to LeoDeveloper and Monotonized#6495)
+- Dump MM wins + rank